ming8525/eslint-plugin-jimu-theme/docs/rules/no-classic-css-vars-style.md

-# This rule is used to assist in migrating color variables in `theme.colors.palette` to the new version (`jimu-theme/no-classic-theme-palette`)
+# This rule facilitates the transition of CSS variables representing colors from the classic theme to the new theme in style (`jimu-theme/no-classic-css-vars-style`)

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).